tweag/nickel/rfcs/007-bytecode-interpreter.md

 code), such that thunk access is uniform: it's an unconditional jump to the corresponding code.

+While on paper it seems like there are two indirections (pointer to the closure info table -> code pointer -> code), a pointer to the info table is actually a direct pointer to the code while the rest of the metadata lies _before_ it, at least for native code generation.
+Entering the code is then a single indirect jump instruction on most CPUs, and metadata can be accessed by subtracting from the code pointer.

 As with other VMs, the environment -- immediately inlined after the code pointer -- stores the free variables of the expression that are captured by the closure.
 When entering a closure, a dedicated register holds the pointer to the